 Newspapers and Periodicals

-Microfilm of all the major DC daily newspapers from 1800 through the end of 2011 are held in Washingtoniana.
+A list of Washingtoniana's periodicals holdings is available online.
+Microfilm of all the major D.C. daily newspapers from 1800 through the end of 2011 are held in Washingtoniana.
 Print editions of The Washington Post and The Washington Times from January 2012 to the present are also available.
 Please note that several papers may be accessed electronically through the library website with your library card.
-They include The Washington Post (1877-present), The Washington Times (1990-present) and The Washington Afro–American (1989-present; found in the Ethnic NewsWatch database as the Afro-American Red Star).
+They include The Evening Star (1852-1981), The Washington Post (1877-present), The Washington Times (1990-present) and The Washington Afro–American (1989-present; found in the Ethnic NewsWatch database as the Afro-American Red Star).

 Washingtoniana holds a complete run of real estate assessments from 1886 to 2011.
 We also have building permits on microfilm from 1877 to 1949 (and a microfilm building permit index for 1950 through 1958).
 We have a building permits database, only available on-site, that summarizes information from the “Permit to Build," including the date of construction, architect, builder, owner and dimensions.

 Vertical files are news clippings, brochures, pamphlets and other documents placed in folders based on subject headings.
 Examples of the headings include Residential Sections, Politics and Government, Colleges and Universities and Biographies, to name a few.
 As with the book collection, the files cover all subjects related to the District of Columbia: social, economic, cultural, recreational, political and historical.
-A vertical file subject index is held at the desk to assist customers with their search.
+A Vertical File Subject Index is online and held at the desk to assist customers with their search.

-A small collection of District of Columbia high school and college yearbooks are housed in the Reading Room.
+A small collection of District of Columbia high school and college yearbooks are housed in the reading room.
+Please check the Yearbook Index online or in the Washingtoniana Room for a list of holdings.
 We do not have every high school nor do we have every year of the schools within our collection.
 If you have and wish to donate yearbooks, or know of others who may, please contact us at firstname.lastname@example.org.

 Finding Aids and Bibliographies